Keynotes & Workshops

 Roberto’s latest book "The Four Elements", provides us with a comprehensive view of the four pillars of Cultural Wisdom: Consciousness, Conduct, Culture, and Community.

-A recent news story about his keynote "The Power of Cultural Diversity" at Briar Cliff University began,
+A news story about his keynote "The Power of Cultural Diversity" at Briar Cliff University began,

 “With a jovial personality as colorful as the Toltec medicine necklace he often wears around his neck, Dr. Roberto Dansie is an easy man to like."